Ralf12358/md2/README.md

 #### HTML generator options:
 - `--fverbatim-entities` - Do not translate entities
-- `--html-title=TITLE` - Sets the title of the document
+- `--html-title=TITLE` - Sets the HTML title of the document (overridden by --title)
+- `--title=TITLE` - Sets the document title (overrides automatic detection and --html-title)
 - `--html-css=URL` - In full HTML or XHTML mode add a css link
 - `--css=PATH` - CSS file to use for styling